 Karen Loeb joined the Department in 1988.
 Before that she taught at colleges in Florida and Chicago.
 She has an M.F.A. in creative writing, and while fiction writing is the form she is most active in, she has publications in poetry and non-fiction also.
 Her book Jump Rope Queen and Other Stories, was published by New Rivers Press after winning a Minnesota Voices Project Award.
-She has received Pen Syndicated Fiction awards and grants and fellowships from the Wisconsin Arts Board.
-In 2010 she gave a talk (“Chicago on My Mind”) on the influence Chicago has had on her writing and a reading for Women’s History Month.
+She has received Pen Syndicated Fiction awards and grants and a fellowship from the Wisconsin Arts Board.

 - Verbsap - "Border Skirmishes"